MTNeuro/MTNeuro/README.md

 * Task 1: task1_ssl.py, task1_sup.py
 * Task 2: task2_main.py
 * Task 3: task3_main.py
+These can all be run as `scripts\script_name` from the main repository folder.

 These can be reconfigured for different networks using the configuration files in [`networkconfig`](MTNeuro/networkconfig/).